nguyensjsu/sp21-172-debuggers/README.md

 **TEAM JOURNAL**

 Features implemented:
 - Cashiers Application: For the cashiers application we created an app that visually lets the cashier choose whatever drink the customer would like.
+The customer can pick from 6 different drinks and the cashier just clicls on the drink image to select it.
+The cashier can then customize the drink.
+The drink can have a different array of milks like soy, whole milk, 2% and almond milk.
+Then the price will be calculated it for the cashier and displayed in the reciept as well as display what register they are on then the order can be placed.
 - Backoffice
 - Online store
 - Integrations